Return to the Newsroom

 Corporate income tax

-The corporation tax in the United Kingdom from 19% to 25% for companies with profits over GBP 250,000 as well as the introduction of a small profits rate of 19% with effect from 1 April 2023.
-The small profits rate will apply to companies with profits of not more than £50,000, with marginal relief available for profits up to GBP 250,000.
+The corporation tax in the United Kingdom ranges from 19% to 25% for companies with profits over GBP 250,000 as well as the introduction of a small profits rate of 19% with effect from 1 April 2023.
+Marginal relief is applied gradually between GBP 50, 000 and GBP 250,000 profit bands.

 The tax period in the United Kingdom is the accounting period.